ResearchPocket/ResearchPocket/README.md

   Usage: research local <COMMAND>

   Commands:
-    add   Add an item to the local provider in the database list  List all items in the local provider help  Print this message or the help of the given subcommand(s)
+    add       Add an item to the local provider in the database list      List all items in the local provider favorite  Mark an item as favorite in the local provider help      Print this message or the help of the given subcommand(s)

   Options:
     -h, --help  Print help